-Valerie guides you through the various parts of this delightful design and you could easily use up several scraps of fabric to create a wide variety of tulip colours.
-The pattern uses 12 tulip blocks to create a quilt approx 45″x55″ but it is very easy to make a larger quilt – just make more blocks!!! (plus a few more setting triangles)
+Valerie guides you through the various parts of this delightful design.
+You could easily use up several scraps of fabric to create a wide variety of tulip colours.
+The pattern uses 12 tulip blocks to create a quilt approx. 45″x55″ but it is very easy to make a larger quilt – just make more blocks!!! (plus a few more setting triangles)

 Yardage, Jelly Roll or Scrap

 The quilt was designed to use 2 ½” strips for the tulip logs and 2 ½” squares with the stitch/n/flip sewing method, so you could use up your jelly roll; you will need other fabric, though for the alternative plain block.
 This could also see you working with a partial seam technique (although not essential); the setting triangles teach you about the grain of the fabric and move you into sewing rows on the diagonal.

 Think about the Grain

 Why Quarter Square Triangles Matter from Dawn Cameron-Dick is also worth a view: